Dr. No (film): Plot

-John Strangways, the Station Chief of the British Secret Intelligence Service in Jamaica, is murdered, along with his secretary Mary, by a trio of assassins before his home is ransacked.
-After the intelligence services lose radio contact with the station, James Bond is found playing baccarat in a private London club; Sylvia Trench is one of the other players.
-M, the head of the secret service, assigns Bond to go to Jamaica; Strangways was helping the CIA investigate radio jamming of rocket launches from Cape Canaveral.
-M also confiscates Bond's Beretta handgun, which he had used for ten years, replacing it with a Walther PPK 7.65 mm.
-At Bond's home, he finds Sylvia Trench, a brief encounter as he is on the way to his flight.
+John Strangways, the Station Chief of the British Secret Intelligence Service in Jamaica, is murdered, along with his secretary, by a trio of assassins.
+Strangways had been helping the CIA investigate radio jamming of rocket launches from Cape Canaveral.
+After the Service loses radio contact with the station, James Bond is sent to investigate by M, the head of the Service.
+Before leaving, Bond has an intimate encounter with Sylvia Trench, a woman he met while playing chemin de fer.

 Landing in Jamaica, Bond accepts a ride from an enemy agent.
-He overpowers the agent, who kills himself by biting into a cyanide-laced cigarette.
-Bond arranges with principal secretary Pleydell-Smith to meet those who saw Strangways last, including Professor Dent.
-At Strangway's home, Bond finds a receipt from Dent and a picture of Strangways and Quarrel, who tailed Bond from the airport earlier.
-Bond finds Quarrel, they fight, and CIA agent Felix Leiter stops it, explaining that Quarrel worked with him and Strangways looking for the radio jamming source.
-One island, Crab Key, is generally off limits, controlled by Dr. No, with a bauxite mine; Quarrel and Strangways got rock samples at night.
+He overpowers the agent who kills himself by biting into a cyanide-laced cigarette.
+Bond arranges with the principal secretary Pleydell-Smith to meet those who saw Strangways last, including geologist Professor Dent.
+At Strangways' home, Bond finds a receipt from Dent and a picture of Strangways and Quarrel, who tailed Bond from the airport earlier.
+Bond finds Quarrel and they fight, but CIA agent Felix Leiter intervenes, explaining that Quarrel was helping him and Strangways search for the radio jamming source.
+One island in the area, Crab Key, is controlled by a mysterious man named Dr. No, and is generally off limits.
+Under the cover of night, Quarrel and Strangways had obtained rock samples from the island.

-Bond visits Dent, who claims the samples were iron pyrite.
-Dent travels to Crab Key and is given a tarantula to kill Bond.
-However, Bond kills the spider.
-He arranges to meet Pleydell-Smith's corrupt secretary Miss Taro.
-On the drive to her home, the assassins try to run Bond off the road, but they crash and die.
-After an intimate interlude, Bond has Taro arrested.
-He waits in her home.
-Dent arrives to kill Bond but is killed by Bond instead.
+Bond visits Dent, who falsely claims that the radioactive samples were iron pyrites.
+Dent travels to Crab Key, where Dr. No instructs him to kill Bond with a tarantula.
+Bond kills the spider, then arranges to meet Pleydell-Smith's secretary Miss Taro, who is behaving suspiciously.
+On the drive to her home, assassins try to run Bond off the road, but they crash and die.
+Bond has sex with Taro, then has her arrested.
+Dent arrives to kill Bond, but Bond kills him instead.